lala-hakobyan/tech-knowledge-base/frontend-fullstack/angular/architecture-angular.md

 ## Project Structure, Naming Conventions and Best Practices
 ### Standalone Folder Structure
 **Standalone components** in Angular are components that can operate independently without being part of an `NgModule`.
 Introduced to simplify the development process, they promote a more modular and flexible architecture.
-- A standalone component is self-contained—it declares its own dependencies and configuration directly, without relying on external modules.
+- A standalone component is self-contained - it declares its own dependencies and configuration directly, without relying on external modules.
 - Previously, dependencies were declared in shared modules, and importing those modules across components could lead to unnecessary code being bundled, affecting performance.
 With standalone components, we can reduce that overhead by importing only what each component actually needs.
 - While `NgModules` are not deprecated and can still be used where appropriate, standalone components became the default for new components starting with Angular v17 and are recommended as the **preferred approach by the Angular team**.